 Thanks to the myriad mandated affirmative-action programs at public institutions and at employers doing business with or receiving funds from the federal government, and thanks to the voluntary affirmative-action programs of private-sector employers, white women have done quite well.
 Compare their wage gain from 1985 to 2000 to other groups’.
 White men’s median wage rose 60 percent, black men’s 65 percent, and black women’s 70 percent: white women came well out on top with a 78 percent gain.
 White women’s big leap contributed greatly to blacks’ paltry gain on whites.

 “While the unemployment rate for white men dropped for the fifth straight month in March to 8.9%, it hit 19% for black men.
 That’s a sizeable 1.2 percentage point jump in a single month.
 During this same time, unemployment for black women also grew from 12.1% to 12.4%, even as the jobless rate for white women held fast at 7.3%.” -Dwayne Wickham, USA Today, April 6, 2010, “Obama ignores black joblessness at his own peril“

-Feminists in particular strongly support white women’s inclusion in affirmative action.
-The Gloria Steinemites believe white women experience an oppression similar to blacks’.
+Ideological feminists in particular strongly support the white female’s inclusion in affirmative action.
+That’s because most of them apparently believe white women experience an oppression similar to blacks’.
 White women’s oppression, say these feminists, results primarily from white women’s exclusion, like blacks’, from “white men’s” jobs.